 - Struggling to follow through with instructions

-In light of this, if you suspect you have ADHD, it is certainly worth trying brainwave entrainment over the course of a couple of weeks to see if you can improve your symptoms holistically.
+In light of this, if you suspect you have ADHD, it is certainly worth trying brainwave entrainment over the course of a couple of weeks to see if you can improve your symptoms without taking medication.

-Brainwave entrainment can be used to create a better balance in the frontal areas of the brain – the areas that control impulsive actions, judgment, and social cues.
+Brainwave entrainment, such as binaural beats, can be used to create a better balance in the frontal areas of the brain; the areas that control impulsive actions, judgment, and social cues.

 If our music does not help, you should consult a doctor.